bsorrentino/bsorrentino/_draft/OfficeScript-Transform-Excel365-in-a-microservice.md

-# Office Scripts : publish a serverless microservice from Excel365
+# Office Scripts : publish a serverless function from Excel365

 ## Abstract